This is most likely not a complete listing. I apologise if I have overlooked anyone, and will happily add anyone brought to my attention.

 HABERDASHERY SALES Pty.
 Ltd:

 A private company started in 1963.
 Has distributed “Dressmaker” brand buttons.
-Located previously in Richmond and now in Heidelberg West, Victoria.
+Located in Richmond then Heidelberg West, Victoria, closed 2017.

 Hooper and Harrison were operating from Sydney from 1889.
 The original partners were Alfred Harrison and Thomas Hooper.
 Starting in Sydney, they would expand to have warehouses/outlets in Adelaide, Hobart, Melbourne and Brisbane, London and New Zealand.
 The company owned the Invicta trademark.
 They were primarily wholesale suppliers of woollen products and tailors’ trimmings, but did employee tailors and so probably produced clothing as well.
 They imported cases of buttons.
 At one stage the company seemed to have been a subsidiary of the Australian Woollen Mills Ltd.

-Charles Henry Isherwood (1883-1941) and Walter Charles Milward Bartlett were small good traders and warehousemen, with outlets in Sydney, Newcastle, Melbourne, Brisbane and Adelaide from at least 1900 until 1950.
+Charles Henry Isherwood (1883-1941) and Walter Charles Milward Bartlett were smallgoods traders and warehousemen, with outlets in Sydney, Newcastle, Melbourne, Brisbane and Adelaide from at least 1900 until 1950.

 KORBOND INDUSTRIES Pty.
 Ltd: